Though the world knows her by her stage name Mata Hari, she was actually born Margaretha Geertruida Zelle on August 7, 1876, in Leeuwarden.

 Mara Hari was finally arrested on February 13, 1917.
 She was suspected of being the ominous German spy with the code-name H-21, a figure who would later turn out to be a ruse — disinformation sent out by the German secret service.

-Despite the poor case made by the prosecutors and the lack of condemning evidence, Mata Hari was found guilty of espionage and was sentenced to die.
+Despite the poor case made by the prosecutors and the lack of condemning evidence, Mata Hari was found guilty of espionage and was sentenced to death.

 To this day, there is no certainty how many — if any — of these accusations were true.
 On October 15, 1917, the then 41-year-old Mata Hari was executed by a French firing squad.
 But even in her final moments, her charm did not escape her.
 With equal parts courage and grace, she calmly faced her death, greeting the members of the firing squad as if they were old friends.

-The final act of seduction in the life of Margeretha Geertruida Zelle, alias Mata Hari, was that she blew a kiss to the firing squad just before they unleashed their fatal load.
+The final act of seduction in the life of Margaretha Geertruida Zelle, alias Mata Hari, was that she blew a kiss to the firing squad just before they unleashed their fatal load.

-To this day, no one knows what happened to her remains, other than that they were used for medical study since there were no family members to claim them.
-And with the destruction of her house of birth, another piece of the puzzle that is Mata Hari was lost forever.
+To this day, no one knows what happened to her remains other than that they were used for medical study since there were no family members to claim them.
+And with the destruction of her house of birth, another piece of the puzzle that was Mata Hari, was lost forever.

 Interested to know more about Mata Hari’s life?
 Check out this documentary:

 Have you heard the story of Mata Hari before?
 What else do you know about her life?
-Let us know in the comments below!
+Tell us in the comments below!

 Editor’s Note: This article was originally published in September 2016, and was fully updated in March 2023 for your reading pleasure.